willgraham0/signal_processing/README.md

-Therefore, if we were to transmit this signal of three sinusoids, it would be faster to send a small vector of the locations and values of the peaks in the frequency plot (which we have in the _coeffs_ variable) and reconstructing it using the Fourier basis once it has been received than to send the much longer original signal.
+Therefore, if we were to transmit this signal of three sinusoids, it would be faster to send a small vector of the locations and values of the peaks in the frequency plot (which we have in the _coeffs_ variable) and reconstruct it using the Fourier basis once it has been received than it is to send the much longer original signal.

 Additionally, we could remove frequencies that we believe are unwanted and reconstruct the signal without these components.
 Let's do that below for